Google Saves Extinct and Endangered Languages

 Mohawk vs. Mohawk

-The Eyak People settled in and around Prince William Sound, northwest of the Alaskan Panhandle, as well as in the panhandle area itself (see map below).
+The Eyak settled in and around Prince William Sound, northwest of the Alaskan Panhandle, as well as in the panhandle area itself (see map above).

-Eyak are now considered extinct, but were apparently related in culture to the Alaskan Athabascan aboriginal groups.
-The closeness of relatedness by culture, language, and DNA is now in debate, since we have no native first-language speakers alive.
+Eyak are now considered extinct.
+However, they were apparently related in culture to the Alaskan Athabascan aboriginal groups.
+The close relatedness by culture, language, and DNA is now in debate, since we have no native first-language speakers of Eyak alive.